SystemsApproach/ops/intro.rst

 Linkerd to be included.
-While it is true that anyone running applications on top of Kubernetes might decide to use Istio or Linkerd to help do that job—and this includes us, since much of the management subsystem described in this book is implemented as a set of microservices—we happen to not take that approach.
+While it is true that anyone running applications on top of Kubernetes might decide to use Istio or Linkerd to help do that job—and this includes us, since much of the management system described in this book is implemented as a set of microservices—we happen to not take that approach.
 This is primarily an engineering choice: Service Meshes provide more features than we need, and correspondingly, we are able to realize the necessary